SarahMcN25/fundamentals/README.md

 <br>

 ### Subplots
 This function allows users to create one single figure with a set of subplots.
-It's parameters are; nrows, ncols, sharex, sharey, squeeze, subplot_kw, gridspec_kw, fig_kw.
 The subplot in this notebook sets one row with three columns.
 The sharex parameter is set to true which allows the data to be shares on all axes.
 Then the axs and fig functions are used to call a bar plot at position 0, a scatter plot at position 1 and the plot function plots a y versus x line.
 These three subplots are displayed in a row with a figure subtitle as seen below.

 <br>

 ![subplot_png](img/subplot.png)

 <br>

 ### 2. CAO Notebook

-Cao info here....
+### Convert points
+This notebook takes cao points information from 2021, 2020 and 2019 and combines them into one dataframe for analysis.

+- 2021 points are converted from a http link to a csv file.
+Then regular expressions are used to select and identify the correct information that I want used.

+- The 2020 points are converted from a excel spreadsheet into a csv file.
+Again this file had to be edited to remove unwanted preamble.

+- The 2019 points are taken from a PDF and also converted into a csv file.
+This was done by first saving as a word document and then copying and pasting into VS Studio Code in order to remove unwanted infomation.

+### Concat and join
+The next step was concating and joining the courses and points for all 3 years.
+This is doing using the concat and join function in pandas.
+While doing this I removed any duplicate course names and used the course code as the index.
+Then I saved this new combined dataframe as a csv file.
+This file is then used for analysis.

+### Analysis
+An interesting note here was that when converting the 2019 cao points from a PDF to a csv file the data type was lost.
+This became apparent when attempting to analyse and plot the data.
+In order to rectify this issue I had to use pandas to numeric function.

+For the analysis I used the following pandas funcitons: head, tail, shape, size, describe, count, mean, std, min, max, query, loc and iloc.
+Then I used the matplotlib pyplot package to plot horizonal bar plot, bar plots and line plots in order to visualise the analysis.

 <br>

 ## Credits

-#### EXAMPLE
-I heavely relied on the EXAMPLE  when creating this repository.
-You can find it on []()
+I heavely relied on my lecturer's notes and instruction when creating this CAO notebook.
+You can find his notebook [here](https://github.com/ianmcloughlin/cao-points/blob/main/cao-points-analysis.ipynb)

 <br>